Eriksen's extra magic will help - Frank

 Last updated on .From the section Brentford

-Christian Eriksen will provide Brentford with the "extra magic" they need after making a first start since his cardiac arrest, says Bees boss Thomas Frank.
+Christian Eriksen will provide Brentford with the "extra magic" they need after making the first start since his cardiac arrest, says Bees boss Thomas Frank.

 Eriksen, 30, collapsed and needed CPR while playing in Denmark's opening Euro 2020 game against Finland last summer.